laravel/nova-docs/4.0/resources/file-fields.md

 Image::make('Profile Photo')->maxWidth(100),
 ```

-Alternatively, you can also separate the max width value for Index and Detail view using `indexWidth` and `detailWidth`:
+Alternatively, you can set separate widths for the index and detail views using the `indexWidth` and `detailWidth` helpers:

 ```php
 Image::make('Profile Photo')->indexWidth(60)->detailWidth(150),